Luba Yammine, PhD, APRN, FNP-C

 - Associate Professor

-Yammine has received many awards for academic, clinical, and research achievements, published in peer-reviewed journals and presented at national, regional, and local meetings.
+Yammine has received many awards for academic, research, and clinical achievements, published in peer-reviewed journals and presented at national, regional, and local meetings.

 Yammine completed her undergraduate studies in nursing at Texas Woman’s University and Master’s and Doctoral studies at the University of Texas Health Science Center at Houston.
 She went on to complete postdoctoral training in addiction research at Baylor College of Medicine/Michael E. DeBakey VA Medical Center.